puzzle/gitlab-ci-cd-training/content/en/docs/03/pipeline_basics.md

 ## Task {{% param sectionnumber %}}.1: Implicit data import

-The content of the git repository is ...
+The content of the git repository is implicit imported into the pipeline's workspace.
+So you don't have to clone anything.
 <!-- TODO -->

 ## Task {{% param sectionnumber %}}.2: Execute single commands